SmartGridApp/Modelica-Files/README.md

 # Modelica-Files

 Whats new ??
-16.02.2018

-1.One-phase transmission line is added to MicroGrid.OnePhase.Components.Transmission.

-2. An appropriate example has been put in MicroGrid.Examples.OnePhase as "Line_test"
+19.04.2018

+Grid tie inverter has been added to the library